 Turn LEFT at the next roundabout going over the bridge and onto the High Street

-The Cathedral can be seen on the LEFT at the top of the High Street
+The Cathedral can be seen on the RIGHT at the top of the High Street

 Take the THIRD exit from the mini roundabout and then the first RIGHT for the pay and display car park.